-One thing I will say is that although we try to make a plan, (not always easy if we don't go where we mean to, like the time we set off for Norfolk but ended up in Cornwall!), we are pretty flexible in our timeline too.
-We allow ourselves time for chilling in the van on a rainy day, or finding a place that we didn't even know existed and going to visit that.
+One thing I will say is that although we try to make a plan, we are pretty flexible in our timeline too.
+Which is good, as we often end up in places that we didn't mean to *cough Cornwall cough cough* We allow ourselves time for chilling in the van on a rainy day, or finding a place that we didn't even know existed and going to visit that.
 (Like the Panoramic Mont Blanc Cable Car Ride in Chamonix!)

 At least every 3/4 days we have a ‘no driving the motorhome' day.
 Mr WB currently does all the driving and it's not fair for him to constantly be at the wheel.
 Driving a van as big as this is no joke- especially if we're towing the bike trailer as well, so we make sure to allocate a day or two for relaxing (or catching up on his work!)